Android vs iOS A Detailed Comparison

 Gain an understanding of front-end and back-end development with Web Development Training.
 Sign up now!

-Android has a built-in parental control feature called Family Link, which allows you to create a Google account for your child and link it to your own account.
+Android has a built-in parental control feature called Family Link.
+It allows you to create a account in Google for your kids and connect it to your own account.
 Through Family Link, you can set rules and restrictions for your child’s device, such as approving or blocking apps, setting screen time limits, locking the device remotely, viewing activity reports, etc. You can also use Family Link to locate your child’s device and ring it if it is lost or misplaced.
-Additionally, you can use third-party apps, such as Qustodio, Kaspersky Safe Kids, Norton Family, etc., to enhance the parental control features on your child’s Android device.

 iOS has a built-in parental control feature called Screen Time, which allows you to set limits and restrictions for your child’s device, such as setting downtime, app limits, content and privacy restrictions, etc. You can also use Screen Time to view reports on your child’s device usage and manage their contacts and communication.
 Additionally, you can use third-party apps, such as OurPact, Bark, Net Nanny, etc., to enhance the parental control features on your child’s iOS device.

-Android is an open-source platform, which means that it allows more freedom and flexibility for customisation.
-You can change almost every aspect of your device, such as the launcher, the keyboard, the theme, the font, the notification bar, etc. You can also use third-party apps, such as Nova Launcher, SwiftKey, Zedge, etc., to enhance the customisation options on your Android device.
+Android is an open-source platform, which means that it allows more freedom and flexibility for customization.
+Android Interview Questions often highlight how you can change almost every aspect of your device, such as the launcher, the keyboard, the theme, the font, the notification bar, etc. You can also use third-party apps, such as Nova Launcher, SwiftKey, Zedge, etc., to enhance the customization options on your Android device.
 Additionally, you can root your Android device, which gives you full access and control over the system and enables you to install custom ROMs, kernels, mods, etc.

 iOS is a closed-source platform, which means that it allows less freedom and flexibility for customisation.
 You can change only some aspects of your device, such as the wallpaper, the widgets, the icons, the ringtones, etc. You cannot change the launcher, the keyboard, the theme, the font, the notification bar, etc. You can also use third-party apps, such as Shortcuts, Widgetsmith, TuneIn, etc., to enhance the customisation options on your iOS device.